Does coffee cause acid reflux – fact or fiction?

 What is acid reflux?

-For the digestion of food, our body releases a rather strong acid in your stomach with a pH of between 1.5 and 3.5.
-This is pretty nasty stuff, and it compares well with battery acid which has a pH value of 1.0 or lemon juice with a value of 2.0.
-Pure water is considered neutral with a pH value of 7.0.
+For the digestion of food, our body releases a rather strong acid in our stomach with a pH of between 1.5 and 3.5.
+This is pretty nasty stuff, and it compares well with battery acid with a pH value of 1.0 or lemon juice with a value of 2.0.
+Pure water is considered neutral, with a pH value of 7.0.

 A mucous lining protects a healthy stomach from the aggressive acid and from digesting itself.
 Everything is fine as long as the acid stays in the stomach to do its work.
 Problems start only when acid seeps into the duodenum on the lower end or backs up into the esophagus at the entry to the stomach.
 There is no protective mucous lining, and therefore, it causes the unpleasant sensation of heartburn.
 It can develop into a chronic condition of inflammation and might even pose a risk of developing cancer over time.

-Under normal circumstances, a valve at the entrance to your stomach prevents the contents of your stomach to go in the wrong direction.
+Under normal circumstances, a valve at the entrance to your stomach prevents the contents of your stomach from going in the wrong direction.
 If the muscle controlling this valve is damaged or weakened, you may get acid reflux.

 What causes acid reflux?

-There is a large number of foods which are suspected to contribute to this condition.
+There is a large number of foods that are suspected to contribute to this condition.
 And yes, coffee is usually listed among them.
-Other foods included in that list are citrus fruits, tomatoes, onions, garlic, fried foods, sugar, alcohol and many more foods, which can cause acid indigestion.
-Some medications can trigger this painful condition as well, including Viagra as some men complain.
+Other foods included in that list are citrus fruits, tomatoes, onions, garlic, fried foods, sugar, alcohol, and many more foods, which can cause acid indigestion.
+Some medications can trigger this painful condition as well, including Viagra, as some men complain.
 Stress can be an aggravating factor, too.

 However, not everybody reacts in the same way to these irritants.
-Someone might be affected by tomatoes, but not coffee and vice versa.
-And after all, it is a question of quantity of the potential irritant you ingest.
+Someone might be affected by tomatoes but not coffee, and vice versa.
+After all, it is a question of the quantity of the potential irritant you ingest.
 One or two glasses of wine or two espressos a day won’t probably do any harm.
 Go beyond a reasonable limit, and you might have to suffer.
-An interaction between different foods is a possibility as well, but this is not yet well researched.
+Interaction between different foods is a possibility as well, but this is not yet well researched.

 Is coffee acidic – in chemical terms?

-The New York Time cites in an interesting article a study by Stanford University, and also Dr. J.E.
+The New York Times cites in an interesting article a study by Stanford University, and Dr. J.E.
 Richter of Temple University School of Medicine is saying that there is no evidence of coffee being injurious to the stomach.

 Coffee triggering acid reflux – myth or reality?

-Despite inconclusive scientific evidence we still can’t call it a myth.
+Despite inconclusive scientific evidence, we still can’t call it a myth.
 There are just too many people who are experiencing this problem, and I was one of them.
-At least at the time, when I had more than 5 or 6 cups of coffee a day while working in
+At least at the time when I had more than 5 or 6 cups of coffee a day while working in the stressful environment of investment banking.

 We use the word acidity in connection with coffee with a positive connotation to describe tanginess or brightness.
-Sourness would be descriptive for an unpleasant experience which in the case of coffee may result from a poorly pulled shot of espresso or when using low-quality coffee beans.
-Coffee does contain tannins, and they can show their astringent and harsh character ruining your enjoyment.
+Sourness would be descriptive of an unpleasant experience, which, in the case of coffee, may result from a poorly pulled shot of espresso or when using low-quality coffee beans.
+Coffee does contain tannins, and they can show their astringent and harsh character, ruining your enjoyment.
 At the same time, they can upset a sensitive stomach and ultimately trigger acid reflux.

 The level of acidity measured and expressed as a pH value does not necessarily tell us how pleasant or unpleasant we will feel about it.

-How to avoid acid reflux when you are sensitive to coffee?
+How do you avoid acid reflux when you are sensitive to coffee?

 Coffee beans

-As for coffee beans choose only arabica beans of good quality.
-They can be from single origins, like Sumatra, Mexico, Guatemala Antigua and many areas of Brazil.
+As for coffee beans, choose only arabica beans of good quality.
+They can be from single origins, like Sumatra, Mexico, Guatemala, Antigua, and many areas of Brazil.
 Good blends can work as well.
-There are many blends labeled with an indication about their stomach friendliness since there seems to be a big market for it.
-Be careful with espresso blends as they can contain up to 25% robusta beans which tend to be rather harsh.
+Many blends are labeled with an indication of their stomach friendliness since there seems to be a big market for it.
+Be careful with espresso blends, as they can contain up to 25% robusta beans, which tend to be rather harsh.
 They are often used in these blends because they produce a nice crema on the espresso shot.

 Brewing methods

-Here is another selection of a few single origin coffees which are suitable for sensitive stomachs but still have an outstanding flavor profile.
+Here is another selection of a few single-origin coffees that are suitable for sensitive stomachs but still have an outstanding flavor profile.